 Missing deadlines is unacceptable in the "real world" and will significantly lower your grade.
-All assignment due dates are listed on Canvas-late work is not accepted.
+All assignment due dates are listed on Canvas.
+Late assignments drop one letter grade per "day" late.
 I recommend you turn on all Canvas notifications for deadlines and comments.
 We need everyone to turn in their assignments on time to have constructive critiques, even if the assignment or project is not perfect.
 In the real world, it doesn't matter how good a story is if it is turned in after deadline and nobody gets to see it.
-We will stick firmly to these principals.
+We will stick firmly to these principles.